planetfederal/desktop-documentation/docs/source/plugins/index.rst

 * **MIL-STD2525**

-  Plugin for facilitating the use of the MIL-STD-2525 military standard for symbology in QGIS.
+  Plugin for facilitating the use of MIL-STD-2525 for symbology in QGIS.

   :ref:`[Read more...] <milstd2525_docs>`